 Foreign Restrictive Approval

-Foreign pharmaceutical manufacturers can apply directly under their name for marketing approval if they perform the studies regarding quality, efficacy, and safety required for the drugs they intend to export to Japan and perform the necessary procedures.
+- Foreign manufacturers need to perform studies to demonstrate the quality, efficacy, and safety of the drugs they intend to export to Japan, in addition to other necessary procedures.

 Foreign Manufacturer Accreditation (FMA)